iraklisangeloudis/MyWeather/README.md

 ## Features

 - **Current Weather**: Get the current weather conditions for your location.
-- **Weather Forecast**: View detailed weather forecasts for the next few days.
+- **Weather Forecast**: View detailed weather forecasts for the next seven days.
 - **Location Search**: Search for weather conditions in different locations using autocomplete.
 - **Reverse Geocoding**: Convert geographic coordinates into a human-readable address.